-- 1. Peel the tape that secures the I/O-board cable to the I/O board. - 2.
-Open the latch and disconnect the I/O-board cable from the I/O board. - 3.
-Disconnect the fan cable from the I/O board. - 4.
-Open the latch and disconnect the fingerprint-reader cable from the I/O board.
+1. Peel the tape that secures the I/O-board cable to the I/O board.

-- 5. Remove the (M2x3) screw that secures the I/O board to the palm-rest and keyboard assembly. - 6.
+- 2. Open the latch and disconnect the power-button cable (or fingerprint-reader cable, if applicable) from the I/O board. - 3.
+Open the latch and disconnect the I/O-board cable from the I/O board. - 4.
+Disconnect the coin-cell battery cable from the I/O board. - 5.
+Remove the screw (M2x3) that secures the I/O board to the palm-rest and keyboard assembly. - 6.
 Lift the I/O board off the palm-rest and keyboard assembly.